Smohalla and His Cult

 But Smohalla did not fight with weapons in open warfare.
 He

-"made bad medicine" against Moses and his great tribe, and
+"made bad medicine" against Moses and his great

 the latter after a period of wild frenzy at the prospect of